TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 The target is a Windows Server 2022, a Windows version without any active vulnerability or CVE to exploit.

-The null session using a random username allowed us to read some shares:
+The null session using a random username allowed us to list shares:

 <br />